Hyundai Trajet: 2004–2008

 The model range was updated in September 2004.
-The gasoline 2.0 GSI included CVVT, which was previously available in the Coupé, and going from 133 to 139 bhp, with lowered CO_{2} emissions from 223 g/km to 208 g/km.
+The petrol-powered 2.0 GSI used the Beta II engine, which included CVVT (available earlier in the Coupé), and went from 133 to 139 bhp, with lowered CO_{2} emissions from 223 g/km to 208 g/km.

 Fuel consumption was improved — the combined figure (average consumption in town and highway driving) rose from 30.4 to 32.5 mpgus.
 Trajets now included three point seat belts for all rear passengers.

 Departing from most minivans that offered sliding doors, Hyundai retained the regular hinged rear passenger doors.
 Following the pattern of U.S. minivans, the automatic transmission gear selector was mounted on the steering column and the center console was eliminated.
 For specific markets and engines, a 5-speed manual with a floor-mounted shifter between the front seats was available.

 Rather than developing a new vehicle, Hyundai adapted an existing line market needs even though consumer trends had already shifted.
 Just like the name of the model "itself, meant a route to follow, and the vehicle was adequate for that.
 Production and marketing ended in 2008 without a direct successor.